mkitzan/terminus/README.md

 - Download files, create a directory for Terminus (consider creating a desktop shortcut to one of the start-up scripts)
 - Make sure you have sqlite3 installed on your machine (https://www.sqlite.org/download.html)
 - Run set-up.py from terminal, it will prompt you to create a new user
-- Create a CSV of your current library using the expected column ordering format (title, author, genre, year, pages, type, format, finished).
+- Create a CSV or TSV of your current library using the expected column ordering format (title, author, genre, year, pages, type, format, finished)
 Beware of single quotes, SQL syntax expects two single quotes ('') in the place of a one single quote (')
 - Execute an 'upload' command

 # General Use
-Either run python3 terminus.py, or one of the scripts to launch the program.
+Either run python3 source/terminus.py, or one of the scripts to launch the program.
 Enter the username/password you created in the initial set-up.
 Begin normal use.

 # Command List